-Pressure Gradients.
-The pressure gradients (Row 7 of Table 3) were significantly less for the gels with the high-Mw polymer than for those with the low-Mw polymer.
-For the gel with the 0.5% high-Mw polymer, the pressure gradient in the fracture averaged 12 psi/ft.
-This value was lower than the average pressure gradient (typically ~28 psi/ft) observed during injection of the low-Mw gel (with 0.5% Alcoflood 935) into a similar fractured core.
-These results suggest that gels made from polymers with higher molecular weights may be more likely to extrude deep into a fracture system without exceeding wellbore pressure constraints.
+Gel Propagation.
+Near the end of gel injection, the pressure gradient in the fracture averaged 4.1 psi/ft.
+This value was about seven times lower than the average pressure gradients observed during injection of the low-Mw gel (with 0.5% HPAM) into a similar fractured core.
+This result suggests that gels made from polymers with higher molecular weights may be more likely to extrude deep into a fracture system without exceeding wellbore pressure constraints.